Create a Database

 The number of active nodes in the database.

-Several additional parameters can be set and may be required depending on the installation environment.
+Additional parameters may be required depending on your installation environment.
 For more details, see db_create.

 Example: